 Top activities are usually snorkeling or scuba diving.
 Water lovers can experience the diverse marine life of the world’s second-largest coral reef system.
 As with any Caribbean island, make sure to spend some time relaxing.

 Hopefully, you can spend a night or two on the island to eat at a local restaurant and go shopping downtown.
-You don’t want to miss Cozumel, one of the best Caribbean islands to visit post-Covid.
+You don’t want to miss Cozumel, one of the best Caribbean vacation destinations to visit post-Covid.

 Contribution by: Dan of Honeymoon Always.